sobmachine/buddi/index.md

 Student wellbeing is emerging as a critical factor in academic performance, emotional resilience, and classroom engagement—yet traditional approaches to mental health support remain *reactive*, *stigmatized*, and *inaccessible* to many learners, *especially neurodivergent students*.

 This project proposes Buddi, *an integrated digital ecosystem* designed to *proactively support emotional regulation and self-guided mental wellbeing* through a *playful, non-intrusive interface*.
+Alongside its core wellbeing features, Buddi also functions as a **lightweight, supportive chatting application**, allowing students to interact with their companion in a conversational, low-pressure way that encourages expression and emotional reflection.

 The system combines behavioral insights, soft gamification, and affect-aware interaction design to create an emotionally intelligent companion that grows and adapts with the user.

 Buddi operates through four interconnected modules.